umaramajjjcd/umaramajjjcd/README.md

-- 👋 Hi, I’m @umaramajjjcd
+- 👋 Hi, I’m @mhdumar
-- 👀 I’m interested in ...love
+- 👀 I’m interested in ...coding
 - 🌱 I’m currently learning ...github
-- 💞️ I’m looking to collaborate on ...love
+- 💞️ I’m looking to collaborate on ...my birthday
-- 📫 How to reach me ...high
+- 📫 How to reach me ...0720728346

 <!---
 umaramajjjcd/umaramajjjcd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.